Lupold von Wedel: England and Scotland

-This is a summary of Gottfied von Bülow's 1895 translation of Wedel's journal of his 1584-1585 travels in England and Scotland.
+This is a summary of Gottfried von Bülow's 1895 translation of Wedel's journal of his 1584-1585 travels in England and Scotland.
 Wedel and his companion Ewald von der Goltz sailed from Flushing on 14 August 1584 and up the Thames towards London.
 He wanted to get an English passport for Scotland from Queen Elizabeth at Oatlands, so he took a small boat up the Thames, visiting Richmond Palace and Hampton Court where he was particularly impressed by the fish ponds.
 At Oatlands, Wedel's interpreter forwarded his petition for the passport to Francis Walsingham, who came to speak with him, and gave him a passport.
 This was not routine, and other travellers had been refused passports for Scotland because of political troubles.

 Wedel returned to London and watched dog and bear fights in a round theatre on 23 August.
 The next day, St Bartholmew's fair, he saw the Lord Mayor preside over wrestling.
 On 25 August he sat in the Coronation Chair at Westminster Abbey then visited Bridewell Palace and the Tower of London, where he was more impressed with the beds and tapestry than any armour.
 On 26 he went to Whitehall Palace and saw an anamorphic portrait of Edward VI and the banqueting house for embassies hung with tree branches.

 On 29 August he set off for Scotland with Goltz, Francis von Trotha, Wulf Sigismund von Honsberck and John Wachendorf, a resident of the German merchant Steelyard who could speak Scots, staying the first night at Ware.
 Riding north, at Ferrybridge, Trotha's tutor fell off his horse and badly injured his face.
 They brought a letter from Sir Peter Middleton to his steward who arranged a day's hunting at Stockeld Park near Wetherby and saw five Roman columns near Boroughbridge.
 At Berwick upon Tweed they showed their passports to the governor Henry Carey, 1st Baron Hunsdon.
 On 11 September they crossed the border and met their Scottish escort, as arranged by Hunsdon, a mile from Berwick.